Infocatcher/AkelPad_scripts/README.md

 Close tabs to the left or right (temporary check “Switch tabs: right-left” option)

 ##### [closeUnsavedTabs.js](closeUnsavedTabs.js)
-Close all unsaved tabs or all empty unsaved tabs
+Close unsaved tabs (all or only empty)

 Context menu example:
 ```